geisa/specification/source/api/networking.rst

 IP socket based to local devices, private clouds, or public clouds
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Applications can also make use of traditional IP socket based real-time communications on devices equipped with cellular, WiFi, or other IP connectivity.
+Applications can also make use of traditional IP socket based real-time communications on devices equipped with cellular, Wi-Fi, or other IP connectivity.
 Applications MUST specify the endpoints they need to communicate to (IP/Port) in their Application Manifest so that those policies can be approved by operators and implemented in the platform using firewall rules.

 Applications MUST also specify the expected volume of data per day per destination class.